adamcobabe/mrv/doc/source/install.rst

 **************
 Retrieving MRV
 **************
 All the following installation methods require you to retrieve a copy of the MRV distribution.
 There are two ways to do that, the most common one is to download a zip archive.
-The less common, but more sophisticated is to clone a git distribution repository.
-The latter one has the advantage to make updates to MRV very easy.
+The less common, but more sophisticated one is to clone a git distribution repository, including the advantage to make updates to MRV very easy.

 The installation topics assume you have MRV downloaded and extracted already.